 Value in Others: Recognition and Encouragement

 An effective leader must take the time to recognize and reward people for what they’ve done.
 Individuals may become tired, bored or frustrated with a particular task or goal.
 They are often tempted to give up.
-A leader must provide the encouragement to motivate members to carry on.
+A leader must encourage to motivate members to carry on.

 “Good thoughts not delivered mean squat.”

-Showing a genuine concern and respect for your work, your people and your community may be the best strategy in reaching your goal of outstanding leadership.
+Showing genuine concern and respect for your work, your people and your community may be the best strategy for reaching your goal of outstanding leadership.